IBM/datastage-standalone-workshop/workshop/lab-mainframe/README.md

 ## About the data

-> To keep things simple in this lab we're going to speak generally about mainframes and COBOL.

-Files from a mainframe are usually saved as binary files and sFTPed to some server where DataStage can access them.
-The binary files alone are not enough for DataStage to read the contents.
-A COBOL playbook is required to translate the data from binary to ascii.
-Both files are available here: <https://github.com/IBM/datastage-standalone-workshop/tree/master/data/mainframe>.

 The example binary data should be downloaded to the server.
-Switch to the server and run
+Switch to the server and run:

 ```bash
 cd /opt/IBM/InformationServer/Server/Projects/dstage1